SpaceX’s Hyperloop Pod speed competition in photos

 Three finalist teams ran their pods on Sunday, aiming to break records.
 One team, WARR Hyperloop from the Technical University of Munich, emerged victorious.
 But the whole event was incredibly interesting, especially if you’re interested in aerospace, transportation or Hyperloop engineering in general.

-Take a look at what it was like to be there – and to watch Elon Musk do a little dance and eats some ice cream.
+Take a look at what it was like to be there — and watch Elon Musk do a little dance and eat some ice cream.

 SpaceX Hyperloop Pod by Paradigm